saswatinandan/CombineHarvester/ttH_htt/instructions/README_cards_LO.md

 - For the nonres you may like to do with other naming convention, to eg, match with other groups agreement (see step 1 [of these instructions](https://github.com/HEP-KBFI/CombineHarvester/blob/master/ttH_htt/instructions/README_cards_kl_kt_lik.md))
 - You may like to have the same signal name in all cards for any reason, in this case this needs to be sone at datacard.txt/root level
   - As an is an example you may see what is coded when you add `--coupling` to the WriteDatacard script (that works for the tH signal having a coupling and appearing in the prepareDatcard as eg `tHq_coupling_hww` and in last step rename it to `tHq_hww` you will need to adapt it to HH/your case)
-- You may like to do input cards (as eg [here](https://github.com/HEP-KBFI/CombineHarvester/blob/master/ttH_htt/instructions/README_rebining.md) ) to hardcode all these subcategories options / binning choices instead of having on the main code.
+- You may like to do input cards (as eg [here](https://github.com/HEP-KBFI/CombineHarvester/blob/master/ttH_htt/instructions/README_rebining.md) ) to hardcode all these subcategories options / binning choices / MVA choices, instead of having on the main code.

 # Working examples